kunst1080/extension-adblocker/SPEC.md

 -   **Today Count**: Number of ads blocked since midnight
 -   **Total Count**: Cumulative number of ads blocked since installation
--   **Pages Count**: Number of unique domains where ads have been blocked

 Statistics are updated in real-time and persisted in Chrome storage.